llm-bible/llm-bible.github.io/_publications/strachan2023finetuning.markdown

 ---
 layout: publication
-title: Finetuning An LLM On Contextual Knowledge Of Classics For Qamp;a
+title: Finetuning An LLM On Contextual Knowledge Of Classics For QA
 authors: Strachan Shane Storm
 conference: "Arxiv"
 year: 2023